Fixed Price vs Day Rate: Which Is Better in 2026?

 If you're targeting homeowners, fixed pricing with a clear scope will generally win you more work.
 If you're doing reactive maintenance or working with contractors, a day rate is often expected.

-Tradify lets you build branded quotes in minutes from your phone — with saved labour rates, material line items, and automatic follow-up reminders.
-It works for day rate jobs, fixed price jobs, and everything in between.
+Jobber lets you build branded quotes in minutes from your phone — with saved labour rates, material line items, and automatic follow-up reminders.
+Works for day rate jobs, fixed price jobs, and everything in between.

 Similar Posts